0x022b/docker-transmission/README.md

 Container uses iptables to configure packet filtering rules in the Linux kernel and therefore CAP_NET_ADMIN capability is required to run the container.

-Only local and outbound IPv4 network traffic is allowed.
+Outbound IPv4 network traffic is only allowed through a VPN tunnel.
+Inbound IPv4 traffic is allowed to TCP port 9091 on the default interface.

 All IPv6 traffic is blocked.